 The student gains an understanding of the anatomy of crisis and learns to apply biblical principles.
 Attention is focused on the crises of PTSD, trauma, depression, spousal abuse, suicide, death, divorce and adolescence.
-2 credits

-Prerequisite: MS-757 Christian Counseling
+Prerequisite: CO-757

 CO-865 Marriage Counseling